mjones129/mjones129/README.md

 ## Some tools and plugins I've built

+📦 A Bash script that migrates/backs up WordPress sites hosted on any Ubuntu-based VPS to virtually any cloud storage solution every 24 hours.
+It also deletes remote backups older than so many days before uploading a new backup for the day.
+Backups can easily be "restored" to any environment (local, production, staging) with a restoration script.

 :fast_forward: Themegen, a minimal, terminal-based theme generator for WordPress developers. [https://github.com/mjones129/themegen](https://github.com/mjones129/themegen)

 🏍️ Bike Trader, a full-crud web app built on React. [https://github.com/mjones129/bike-trader](https://github.com/mjones129/bike-trader)